 - Hometown: Shaker Heights, OH

-Ese-Onosen Omoijuanfo studies Neuroscience and Behavior.
-She hopes to become more involved with medical policy.
-She volunteers at Memorial Hospital and with the medical mission department of the non-profit Glean Ministries.
+Ese-Onosen Omoijuanfo is majoring in Neuroscience and Behavior, with the hopes of becoming more involved with medical policy.
+She volunteers at Memorial Hospital in South Bend and with the medical mission department of the non-profit Glean Ministries.

-Her academic interests include medicine, science, philosophy and International development.
+Her academic interests include medicine, science, philosophy, and international development.
 Ese-Onosen is pursuing research in the Biological Sciences Department involving the impact of the microbiome in intestinal health, intestinal epithelial control of intestinal inflammation, and obesity.

-Before attending The University of Notre Dame Ese-Onosen was homeschooled as her family traveled internationally.
-As a result she developed a passion for Medicine and service and speaks Romanian and French.
-She volunteered with her family's non-profit as manager of the social media department, helped run medical missions overseas, supported a group for single mothers, and raised awareness and collected donations for a Christmas exchange for children.
-She also conducted research at Case Western University and won the 2018 Mark Smith Outstanding Research Performance prize for the Case Western Reserve NIH sponsored YES program.
+Before attending the University of Notre Dame, Ese-Onosen was homeschooled while her family traveled internationally.
+She volunteered with her family's non-profit as the social media department manager, helped run medical missions overseas, supported a group for single mothers, and raised awareness and collected donations for a Christmas exchange for children.
+She also conducted research at Case Western University and won the 2018 Mark Smith Outstanding Research Performance Prize for the Case Western Reserve NIH sponsored YES program.

 - Areas of Study: Computer Engineering